• Skip to primary navigation

 You can watch the video of Snowden’s presentation here.

-Commissioner Cara Keys, who also serves as a County Commissioner, then moved to reject the settlement offer.
-Commissioner Donnie Fisher seconded the motion.
+Commissioner Keys then moved to reject the settlement offer.
+Commissioner Fisher seconded the motion.
 During the discussion, several of the commissioners indicated that they were struggling to balance their misgivings about allowing the project to proceed with the prospect of a lengthy legal battle with an uncertain outcome.

-At the end of the voting, commissioners Cara Keys, Donnie Fisher, Daniel Hayes, and Wade Louthan voted for the motion to reject the settlement offer and commissioners Michael Shepp, J Ware, and Tim Smith voted against the motion to reject the settlement (i.e. they were in support of the settlement).
-Commissioners Aaron Howell and Bruce Chrisman did not attend the meeting.
+Shepp reminded all of the commissioners present at the meeting of their obligation to vote and asked for another show of hands.
+Commissioners Cara Keys, Donnie Fisher, Daniel Hayes, and Wade Louthan then raised their hands for the motion to reject the settlement offer and commissioners Michael Shepp and Tim Smith raised their hands against the motion to reject the settlement.
+Commissioner J Ware did not raise his hand during the final round of voting.

 A Court Date on November 10